awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 + **Instance profile**– Specifies the instance profile that has permission to access the Amazon S3 bucket associated with your application\.
 + **Enable log file rotation to Amazon S3** – Specifies whether log files for your application's Amazon EC2 instances should be copied to the Amazon S3 bucket associated with your application\.

+### Static files<a name="python-platform-staticfiles"></a>

+To improve performance, the **Static files** section lets you configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
+For each directory, you set the virtual path to directory mapping\.
+When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.

+For details about configuring static files using the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.

+By default, the proxy server in a Python environment serves any files in a folder named `static` at the `/static` path\.
+For example, if your application source contains a file named `logo.png` in a folder named `static`, the proxy server serves it to users at `subdomain.elasticbeanstalk.com/static/logo.png`\.
+You can configure additional mappings as explained in this section\.

 ### Environment properties<a name="create-deploy-python-custom-container-envprop"></a>

 You can use environment properties to provide information to your application and configure environment variables\.
 For example, you can create an environment property named `CONNECTION_STRING` that specifies a connection string that your application can use to connect to a database\.